 Martin Gay article “More Than Meets the Eye”

-Small Boat Safari (From 2 Days & 1 night upward)
+Small Boat Safari (From 1 night & 2 days upward)

-You can come on a Desert Lake Safari on any month of the year and stay for as long as you like which will make it easy to include this unique experience into your holiday itinerary for Egypt.
-For program details click on Small Boat Safari in the left panel
+You can come on a desert lake safari on any month of the year and stay for as long as you like which will make it easy to include this unique experience into your holiday itinerary for Egypt.
+For program details click on Small Boat Safari in the left panel.

 Abu Simbel Safari (5 days & 4 nights)

 Our most popular small boat safari is the cruise between Aswan and Abu Simbel.
 A highlight is visiting the Temples of Abu Simbel where four immense statues of Ramses II address the lake, designed as a show of strength, an awesome sentinel watching over boats sailing into the Pharaoh’s lands.
-Click on Abu Simbel Safari in the left panel for details.

-To get the most from your holiday it is important you know as much as possible about the style of our safari.
+Destination Information, to get the most from your holiday it is important you know as much as possible about the style of our safari.
 Click on Getting Ready & Arrival in Egypt in the left navigation panel where you will find a lot of useful information including flights to Egypt etc.

 "Egypt was the trip of a lifetime - you most certainly know how and where to push the boundaries of sport; dare I say it unrivalled in my experience.
 Genuinely an incredible week epic in all and every way; I cannot begin to imagine what goes on behind the scene to pull a trip like that off but it was impressive.
 An execution of seamless effort and on behalf of all of us on the trip I congratulate you.
 Thanks for what has so far been the trip of a lifetime....that is, of course, until next time!"